Let’s learn about the amazing Middle East city of Abu Dhabi.

 How old is Abu Dhabi?

 There is evidence of human life in what is now Abu Dhabi Emirate dating back 5000 years.
-Where Abu Dhabi city now sits on the Gulf coast dates back to the 18th century, where for decades it was just a fishing and pearl-diving village.
+Where Abu Dhabi city now sits on the Gulf coast dates back to the 18th century, when it was just a fishing and pearl-diving village for decades.

 The UAE federated on 2 December 1971, under the guidance of Sheikh Zayed bin Sultan al Nayhan, who went on to become the country’s first ruler.